chirag-23/Tesla-clone-reactjs/README.md

 --> Different components for each car

---> Working side-menu
+--> Working side menu/navbar

 --> Email and Password Authentication with firebase

---> Persistant log in even after reload unless you sign-out
+--> Persistent log-in even after reloading unless you sign-out

---> Your personal dashboard on account tab
+--> Your personalized dashboard on the account tab

 https://user-images.githubusercontent.com/76790227/150206617-44350bb2-28d6-4a59-9136-676d798cae07.mp4